Fortress of Solitude

 The conflict between Sub-Zero (Joe Taslim) and Scorpion (Hiroyuki Sanada) takes centre stage, with most of the events in the film tied to them in some way.
 The ice warrior is an absolute monster here.
 Whenever he appears on screen, you get the chills (pardon the pun), because you know something is going down.
 He’s an OP character and finally given the big screen respect that he deserves.
 Plus, the fights between the two ninjas are just *chef’s kiss*.

-Josh Lawson’s Kano is also a standout in Mortal Kombat (2021).
+Josh Lawson’s Kano Is A Standout in Mortal Kombat (2021)

 In terms of comic relief, he provides the side-splitting lines that everyone is thinking in the moment.
 Looking at how the character was written, it’s easy to see why Johnny Cage wasn’t included since they’d be too similar.
 I’ll not say anything else about Cage, because… Just watch the movie.